Testing dark energy models with a new sample of strong-lensing systems: Results

-As we can see in table \ref{tab:wCDMCPLyJBPin}, $\chi^{2}_{min}$ and $\chi^{2}_{red}$ values are very similar among the three models for all the samples, even though the $\omega$CDM model has one parameter less than the other ones.
-It is worth to notice that the mean values of the $f$ parameter obtained with different models ($f=1.018^{+0.007}_{-0.007}$) are consistent with each other and also in agreement with those reported by \cite{Treu:2006ApJ, Cao:2012}.
-Thus, this indicates that the possible systematic errors affecting the image separation produced by the lens for our sample is estimated at most at 5 \%.
+The mean values of the $f$ parameter obtained with different models ($ 1.021^{+0.012}_{-0.006}$, $ 1.021^{+0.008}_{-0.006}$, and $1.021^{+0.011}_{-0.006}$ for $\omega$CDM, CPL, and JBP respectively) are consistent with each other and also in agreement with those reported by \cite{Treu:2006ApJ}, and \cite{Cao:2012}.
+This indicates that the possible systematic errors affecting the image separation produced by the lens for our sample is estimated at most at 5 \% when the value of $f$ is considered equal for all SLS.
+On the other hand, if we assume $f$ as an independent free parameter in each SLS, the value of $f$ becomes larger for some measured systems.
+However, if we restrict the analysis to the region between $0.5 \leq D^{obs} \leq 1$ (i.e., sample SS3) the scatter decreases (see Appendix \ref{Fseparada} for details).